faenrandir/a_careful_examination/communications/response-to-april-2020-gc.md

 [^lostconfused]: In theory, *anyone* can be so lost and confused that they don't even realize they are lost and confused, but in this case, saying we aren't lost and confused does nothing to help us, unfortunately.

 [^spirituallife]: I still live a vibrant spiritual life even if that does not look so similar to an LDS lifestyle, per se.
 Also, I would love to *continue* building spiritual memories with all of my family today and in the future, assuming they are equally enthusiastic.

-[^churchmisrepresented]: With a few exceptions, the Church is typically apolitical and doesn't comment directly on most of the world's current events.
-But, they *will* make public statements whenever they believe they have been misrepresented (e.g., [via the Deseret News](https://www.deseret.com/2019/12/20/21031666/latter-day-saints-mormon-church-lds-finances-irs-whistleblower-washington-post-report-100-billion)).
-The Church also directly or indirectly supports organizations that *do* respond to truth-claim challenges [such as FairMormon or BMC Central](https://www.reddit.com/r/lds/comments/d8pzkj/elder_craig_c_christensen_foundations_of_our/f1f05bz/).

 [^astroturfing]: For instance, an astro-turfing campaign just sprang up right now [to end the quarantine](https://www.reddit.com/r/maryland/comments/g3niq3/i_simply_cannot_believe_that_people_are/fnstpyl/).